PanDAWMS/panda-client/README.txt

 ** Release Note

-current
+0.2.29 (4/20/2010)
+  * fixed --dbRelease=LATEST to exclude reprocessing DBR
-  * added scrollbar to summary window of pbook --gui
+  * added an automatic scrollbar to summary window in pbook --gui

 0.2.28 (4/14/2010)
   * fixed --goodRunListXML to use pyAMI module